iron-vault-plugin/iron-vault/docs/Other Features/Sidebar.md

-Iron Vault includes a Sidebar that can be opened by clicking on the die icon in the [Obsidian Ribbon](https://help.obsidian.md/User+interface/Ribbon).
+Iron Vault includes a Sidebar that can be opened by invoking the [[Show sidebar]] command, or clicking on the die icon in the [Obsidian Ribbon](https://help.obsidian.md/User+interface/Ribbon) and selecting the [[Show sidebar]] command from the list.
 Launching the sidebar will make it available on the [right-hand Obsidian Sidebar](https://help.obsidian.md/User+interface/Sidebar).
 On mobile, you can then access it simply by swiping left as-needed.

 The Iron Vault Sidebar then has three tabs providing some handy quick-access features: